ObiBaratt/productivity/README.md

 ### SQL / NoSQL

 - Leaning towards NoSQL due to the data being used in different ways across apps.
 Big benefit is being able to easily change data shapes.
 - Leaning slightly more towards SQL for the same reason... it would enforce consistancy.
 Currently the only relationship would be from User to Task.
-I'm currently brainstorming reasons why

 ### Modular Apps